Tech companies to be forced to give police overseas data under EU proposal

 “We cannot allow criminals and terrorists to exploit modern and electronic communication technologies to hide their criminal actions and evade justice.”

-Digital borders are a growing global issue in an era where big companies operate so-called cloud networks of giant data centers, which mean that an individual’s data can reside anywhere.
+Digital borders are a growing global issue in an era where big companies operate so-called cloud networks of giant data centres, which mean that an individual’s data can reside anywhere.

 Technology companies have found themselves torn between protecting consumers’ privacy while cooperating with law enforcement.
 The political pressure has intensified after Islamist-inspired attacks across Europe in recent years.